thegetty/quire-docs/content/cover.md

 slug: .
 ---

+The Quire starter theme has recently been revamped, and includes a modern and classic version, better figure handling, and better pdf/print output.
+Check out [the demo site](https://gettypubs.github.io/quire-starter/).

 **Quire is currently in closed development.
 To request access, please fill out our [Quire Beta Request](https://docs.google.com/forms/d/e/1FAIpQLSckvPWWyyfZJko6JTqf3slcXCV8vcCgQjAzoW4MfHEt9hDuxQ/viewform?usp=sf_link) form.**

 Quire is a modern, multiformat publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
 All without ever signing-up for an account, paying a fee, or setting up and maintaining a complicated server.